lxmwust/Nuclei_Segmentation_Experiments_Demo/README.md

 ## Dataset
 We conducted the experiments on two public H&E stained histopathology image datasets: MICCAI2017 and BNS.
 * MICCAI2017:  includes totally 32 annotated image tiles [Link](http://miccai.cloudapp.net/competitions/)
 * BNS: contains 33 manually annotated H&E stained histopathology
 images with a total of 2754 cells [Link](https://peterjacknaylor.github.io/)
-* We have shared the two datasets by Google Drive [Link](https://drive.google.com/open?id=1-11wp70IAc-Ba-oI89qhtCa_VOXZ93Ls)

 ## Pre-trained model
 will be provided soon!

 ## Composition of code
-1. main
+1. the main steps for data preparation, model training and result evaluation:
     * step_1: randomly extracting the image patches from original images
     * step_2: randomly divide the image patches as training and validation data
     * step_3: producing the pixel-wise weight map for solving the class-imbalance problem